-Your marketing plan screams for web content.
+Your content marketing strategy screams out for web content.
 Your website needs it, your social plan needs it and your emails could do with something more than just another samey sales message.

 The World Wide Web is filled with billions of pages of content, but only a very small percentage of them are read.
 An even small number are read in large volumes.
 This is because not all content is created equal, and if your web content isn’t fit for purpose, your message isn’t going to go anywhere.

-But writing for SEO needn’t be a mystery or a magical dark art.
+But writing for the web, requiring search engine optimisation needn’t be a mystery or a magical dark art.
 By following our guidance (and our top 10 tips to improve web writing) you can give your content a much-needed edge in a crowded market.

 How to make your web content work